Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • I think it is important to have this housing project.
 What sorts of supports will there be?

-Michelle29 asked 2 months ago
+Michelle29 asked over 1 year ago

 Hello there- thank you for your supportive email.
 The proposal has been changed to include both supportive housing units, as well as affordable rental units for people on a very low income who are able to live independently.
 Based on examining the need in Vancouver, both City staff and BC Housing feel this new operating model will meet a broader range of housing needs in the community.